openSUSE:RPM conditional builds

 This variant use a way that combines definition and usage: 0 means default boolean value, ? means "to judge".
 So the whole statement means if BUILD_ORIG condition is met, then set the build status of the if quoted content to 1, which is to build them; if it's not met, then use default, which is 0, not to build.

-But we do not encourage to use those three variants in the packages that may be open to end users (gegl is the depend library of gimp, end users will not compile it, if they do, then they're not end users any more, because it's very hard to tweak), because it'll cause troubles to them.
+But we do not encourage using those three variants in the packages that may be open to end users (gegl is the depend library of gimp, end users will not compile it, if they do, then they're not end users any more, because it's very hard to tweak), because it'll cause troubles to them.
 They have to use:

 to rebuild.
 Usually such variants are used to judge the build environments instead of user options.